The Mechanics of Humanoid Robots

 "Before the 1990s, the power density of hydraulic motors was approximately a 100 times greater than that of electric motors.
 Today, that gap is just a factor of 10 with advances in the strength of permanent magnets like Neodymium (Nd-Fe-B).”
 (1)

 In April 2024, Boston Dynamics announced a significant transition in their Atlas robots—moving from hydraulic to electric actuators in their next generation of humanoid robots.
-Here’s the demonstrations if you’re curious (along with clips from their previous platform).
+Here’s the demonstration if you’re curious (along with clips from their previous platform).

 Over the last few years, there’s been a huge surge in capital investment for humanoid robots.
 Tesla's OptimusFigure AI ($675 million raised at a $2.6 billion valuation), Agility Robotics, and Astribot are prime examples of emerging companies in this sector.